-Equipment Used: The compression test set (Z5623A Option K01), a power meter, power sensors, two test cables, and a calibration kit.
+Equipment Used: The compression test set, a power meter, power sensors, two test cables, and a calibration kit.
 (And 10-dB and 20-dB pads if the analyzer does not have an internal step attenuator.)

 - 1. All measurements are made with a 1 kHz IF bandwidth and 201 points per sweep. - 2.
 The measurements are made separately on each port. - 3.
 The analyzer is set to various CW frequencies across the range of the analyzer. - 4.
 A power sensor is connected to the "signal source point" to be used to test the port.
 The "signal source point" may be either the port connector itself, when a short is used, or the end of the test cable, when the compression test set is used to source the test signal. - 5.
-The analyzer source output level is adjusted to create the compression power level specified for the receiver: (P1). - 6.
+The analyzer source output level is adjusted to create the maximum power level specified for the receiver - 6.
 The power sensor is disconnected and the "signal source point" is connected to the port to be tested. - 7.
 The absolute log magnitude value (dBm) for the reference channel is read. - 8.
 The log magnitude ratioed measurement using the receiver under test is read: (P_a). - 9.
 The source output level is adjusted to decrease the output by 15 dB. - 10.
 The log magnitude ratioed measurement using the receiver under test is read: (P_h). - 11.
 Attenuation of 20 dB is introduced between the source and receiver.
 This can be done with an internal step attenuator, an external 10 dB pad (if a short is being used to reflect the signal back into the port), or an external 20 dB pad (if the signal source is the compression test set). - 12.
 The log magnitude ratioed measurement using the receiver under test is read: (P_c). - 13.
-The source output level is set back to the initial level (P_1) . - 14.
+The source output level is adjusted to produce a reading of Pref (within ± 0.03 dBm) for the reference channel on the source port. - 14.
 The log magnitude ratioed measurement using the receiver under test is read: (P_d). - 15.
-The compression in dB = $(P_a-P_b)-(P_d-P_c)$.
+The compression in $dB = (P_a P_b) (P_d P_c)$.